The Best Jokes, from A to Z

 The cadet shook his head.
 “Not me, Sarge.
 I promised myself that when I got out of the Army, I’d never stand in another line.”

-with his guitar collection.
+A woman is on trial for beating up her unfaithful rock star husband with his guitar collection.
 The judge asks her, “First offender?”

 “No,” she says.
 “First a Gibson, then a Fender.”